HackTestes/NVML-GPU-Control/README.md

 ### Setting up services (under development)

 This section will present some simple commands to setup services that start as admin and run the configured program.
+You should secure the files under an admin only folder, so only authorized programs can modify the scripts (and DON'T use SUID in Linux).

 #### Windows